Knewest/24BD/README.md

 ### **<sub>Lossless Conversion:</sub>**
 <sub>Ensures that the conversion from 23.976FPS to 24FPS is done without any loss in quality.
 This process is known as "remuxing".</sub>
 ### **<sub>Adjusted Audio:</sub>**
-<sub>Other programs that support the remuxing of 23.976FPS footage to 24FPS always ommit the ability to remux the audio to the correct length, resulting in out of sync audio.
-24BD calculates the changes required and adjusts the audio all without reencoding.</sub>
+<sub>Other programs that support the remuxing of 23.976FPS footage to 24FPS always ommit the ability to adjust the audio to the correct length, resulting in out of sync audio.
+24BD calculates the changes required (pitch and tempo) and adjusts the audio as using as lossless as a process as it can be (bitrate is left intact).</sub>
 <sub>Restores footage to its original 24FPS playback speed, resulting in natural motion.</sub>
 ### **<sub>Interactive UI:</sub>**
 <sub>A user-friendly interface allowing easy file selection and process initiation.</sub>